Valentín Gómez Farías: Revolt of the Polkos

-Meanwhile, news arrived that Santa Anna had won the Battle of Buena Vista which took place on February 22 to February 23, and which in reality had been a draw.
+Meanwhile, news arrived that Santa Anna had won the Battle of Buena Vista which took place from 22 to 23 February, and which in reality had been a draw.
 Santa Anna was heading back to Mexico City to arrange defenses against the forces of Winfield Scott who had just landed at Veracruz.
-He was at the town of Matehuala on the way from Angostura to San Luis Potosí, when received news that there had been a revolution against the government of Valentin Gómez Farías.
+He was at the town of Matehuala on the way from Angostura to San Luis Potosí City, when received news that there had been a revolution against the government of Valentín Gómez Farías.